 Some of you have griped to me that it’s not a tourist’s responsibility to play charity, but consider Bhutan’s situation:

 Bhutan is a land-locked country of only 700,000 people, with limited options for export or industry due to its mountainous terrain.
 Much of the country’s population is poor, and 12% live below the international poverty line.
 The government is grappling to maintain Bhutan’s well-preserved culture in the face of rapid development and modernization.

-Tourism is one of very few major industries in Bhutan, but unbridled tourism can quickly consume a country and its culture… especially when the country is home to less than one million people.
+Tourism is one of the very few major industries in Bhutan, but unbridled tourism in Bhutan can quickly consume the country and its culture… especially when the country is home to less than one million people.